hattiechung/Paeruginosa_acute_infection/README.md

 Contains the sputum or stool sample day, relative to day 1.

 ## Data directories
+### patient_trees
+Contains maximum parsimony phylogeny for each patient

 ### phylogeny_matrix
 Contains a matrix of within-patient calls (SNPs and indels) for each patient used to construct the maximum parsimony tree for each patient.